devrajkhanra/marketpulse-api/README.md

 MarketPulse is a robust backend application built with NestJS, designed to fetch, store, and analyze daily data from the National Stock Exchange of India (NSE).
 It automates the process of downloading daily CSV files, including stock bhavdata, indices closing data, and market activity reports.
 The application processes this data to provide valuable insights, such as identifying the top-performing sectors, top Nifty 50 gainers and losers, and volume analysis for both individual stocks and entire market sectors.

 The application is structured to be modular and scalable, with dedicated modules for handling date utilities, NSE data fetching, stock-specific analysis, and sector-specific metrics.
-It uses a file-based storage system, organizing downloaded data into a structured directory on the user's desktop.
+It uses a file-based storage system, organizing downloaded data into a structured directory within the project.
 This makes it an ideal tool for developers, traders, and financial analysts who require automated access to NSE data and insightful market analytics.

 ## Key Features